 What additional tests may be required?

 Additional diagnostic tests are often needed to determine the specific cause of a pet’s sneezing and nasal discharge.
 Some examples include:

-Fungal culture.
-This is similar to bacterial culture except that it is used to detect fungal infection.
+- Fungal culture.
+This is like a bacterial culture, except that it is used to detect fungal infection.

-Chest radiographs (X-rays) may be recommended if the nasal discharge appears to be related to a problem in the trachea (windpipe) or lungs.
-Alternately, if cancer is found in the nasal cavity, then chest X-rays would be recommended to see if the cancer has spread to the lungs.
+- Chest X-rays (radiographs) may be recommended if the nasal discharge appears to be related to a problem in the trachea (windpipe) or lungs.
+Alternatively, if cancer is found in the nasal cavity, then chest X-rays would be recommended to see if the cancer has spread to the lungs.

-Testing for specific infectious organisms.
-In addition to bacterial and fungal culture, there are a variety of tests that can be used to detect infectious organisms.
+- Testing for specific infectious organisms.
+In addition to bacterial and fungal cultures, a variety of tests can be used to detect infectious organisms.
 These include the newer DNA-PCR tests and blood tests that detect antibodies in a patient’s blood against specific organisms.

-Biopsy.
-Cells and tissues are collected from the nasal passages and submitted to the laboratory where they are examined under the microscope by a veterinary pathologist.
-Biopsy can often provide a definitive diagnosis.
+- Biopsy.
+Cells and tissues are collected from the nasal passages and submitted to the laboratory, where they are examined under the microscope by a veterinary pathologist.
+Biopsy samples are typically taken during rhinoscopy.
+It can often provide a definitive diagnosis.

 If the cause of a pet's sneezing or nasal discharge cannot be determined by the techniques described above, then surgical exploration of the nasal cavity may need to be performed.
 This is a difficult procedure and would be done only by a specialized veterinary surgeon.